garden-io/garden/docs/reference/commands.md

 ### garden dev

-Starts the garden development console..
+Starts the garden development console.

     The Garden dev console is a combination of the &#x60;build&#x60;, &#x60;deploy&#x60; and &#x60;test&#x60; commands.